Executive Director | Email

 Programs Manager | Email

 Jenny obtained a Bachelor of Science in Environmental Studies and Sustainability with a minor in Sustainable Agriculture and Food Systems at Michigan State University.
-Since joining MIFMA in June 2018, she has focused her efforts on program promotion and outreach, organization and time management, and event planning and preparation.
+Since joining MIFMA in June 2018, she has focused her efforts on program and event organization, planning, and preparing.

 Programs Manager | Email